Ryan Roxie

-Ryan Roxie (born Ryan Rosowicz, December 1, 1965) is an American guitarist, singer/songwriter best known as a solo artist and for playing guitar with Alice Cooper, Casablanca, Gilby Clarke, and Slash's Snakepit.
+Ryan Roxie (born Ryan Rosowicz, December 1, 1965) is an American guitarist, singer and songwriter best known as a solo artist and for playing guitar with Alice Cooper, Casablanca, Gilby Clarke, and Slash's Snakepit.
 Roxie is the primary founder of the System-12 Guitar Method and also hosts the weekly In the Trenches with Ryan Roxie podcast.

-Early Years
+Early years

 Roxie was born in Sacramento, California and grew up in the East Bay in Pleasanton.
 Roxie's father, Polish, was a trumpet player and his mother was a drummer in her high school marching band.
 When he was about the age of five Roxie picked up the guitar but was more interested in drums.
 It wasn't until he was around eleven or twelve that he started taking guitar seriously.

 Roxie learned to play guitar from an old record player and invented his own form of scratching, going through many records in the process, picking out guitar parts.
 He was influenced by albums like Van Halen and has had many guitar heroes including Brian May from Queen, Steve Stevens, Elliot Easton from The Cars as well as Neil Geraldo from Pat Benatar and Rick Nielsen of Cheap Trick.